Top

 Key Takeaways

-• The post office fixed deposit interest rates are 6.9%, 7%, 7.1% and 7.5% for 1, 2, 3 and 5 years, respectively.
+• India Post offers government backed fixed deposits with interest rates of 6.9%, 7%, 7.1%, and 7.5% for 1, 2, 3, and 5 years, respectively.

 A fixed deposit represents one of the most widely used and traditional forms of investing.
 It refers to a financial instrument that allows individuals to invest a fixed sum of money at a predetermined rate of interest for a specific period of time.